 Amplitude provides product analytics that helps companies leverage cross-platform behavioral data to drive user growth.

 In order to activate mParticle’s integration with Amplitude, you will need the Amplitude API Key for each app that you’d like to setup.
 Your API key can be found on the Settings page of the Amplitude dashboard.

 mParticle will forward User Identities and Attributes to Amplitude, even if there are no events in the batch.

 Every event in Amplitude has a main Device ID field. mParticle populates this field as follows:

 Amplitude also has dedicated fields for particular Device IDs, such as IDFA and Android ID.
 These will be populated if the ID is available.
-See Field Mappings for more information.
+See Field Mappings, for more information.